vtereshkov/umka-lang/doc/api.md

 ```
 UMKA_API int umkaRun(Umka *umka);
 ```
 Runs the Umka program previously compiled to bytecode, i.e., calls its `main` function, if it exists.
-After it returns, gracefully deallocates heap memory referenced by global variables.

 Parameters: